Ashokkumar-Programmer/BlueScope_Training/README.md

 Task 23 (15/02/2025) - Automated email notifications with Excel attachments using Spring Batch tasklets and SMTP, based on user status.

 Task 24 (17/02/2025) - Understood the program flow of outward remittance submit process in the trade API

+18/02/2025 - Understood the program flow of outward remittance submit process in the trade API

+19/02/2025 - Created a controller and FTL for ELC in trade API.